The Cryptocalypse Chronicles

 And here is Rep. Tom Emmer literally licking SBF’s anus clean with his tongue (and then thanking him for the privilege):

 Many people were shocked that SBF was on the verge of basically buying his way into a state of total regulatory capture.
 He was choosing his own regulators and writing laws that would allow him to more effectively cheat his customers.
-“Look at the math!” these skeptics tried in vain to tell their politicians for years and years.
+“Look at the math!” these sceptics tried in vain to tell their politicians for years and years.
 “SBF is a total scammer!”
 But of course politicians don’t speak math and never do things because of a sober, mathematically accurate understanding of the costs and consequences.
 Quite the contrary: it’s all vibes all the time over there.
 And now the vibes are bad.
 Very bad.
 So bad we’re starting to see the conversation in Washington finally shifting in the right direction.

 4/Ω. The Book of the Hammer of Regulation, Chapter 2: The federal judiciary has (finally) handed down an official opinion on whether or not cryptocurrencies are securities and thus subject to an incredible array of regulations.